 If left untreated, manic or depressive phases may last for months and even as long as one year.
 Depressive phases are particularly harmful as they may lead to suicidal thoughts and urges to act on them.
 With treatment, symptoms usually subside after around three months and a stable mood is restored.

-Anticonvulsant drugs can also act as mood stabilizers and include lamotrigine, carbamazepine and valproate.
+- Anticonvulsant drugs can also act as mood stabilizers.

-In individuals who experience a rapid cycling of high and low moods, a combination of lithium and valproate is usually prescribed.
-An alternative combination therapy is valproate and lamotrigine.
+- In individuals who experience a rapid cycling of high and low moods, combination therpy is prescribed.

 Reviewed by Sally Robertson, BSc